RoastSoftware/roaster/doc/architecture/security.md

 CSRF
 ----
 The site has implemented protection against CSRF (Cross Site Request Forgery),
-> this is a manin the middle attack that abuses the browser’s automatic cookie submission for cross-origin requests to issue state changing requests on the user’s behalf.
+> this is a man-in-the middle attack that abuses the browser’s automatic cookie submission for cross-origin requests to issue state changing requests on the user’s behalf.
 > In other words, the attack is meant to trick users into issuing requests by abusing browser session cookie management.
 [1](https://blog.securityevaluators.com/cracking-javas-rng-for-csrf-ea9cacd231d2)